 - Human chorionic gonadotropin injections in the abdomen stimulate the testicles to create more testosterone, a method less effective for those 50+; and

 - Intramuscular injections done each week.

-If your insurance does not pay for this, it may cost you about $200 per month.
+If your insurance does not pay for this, it may cost you $200 per month, or more.

-Despite my desire to boost my own testosterone-based hormone numbers, I’m going to try to do it “naturally”.
-Yes, it’s likely to be cheaper than being under a doctor’s care, but it will also be a slower and less proven path.
+Despite my desire to boost my own testosterone-based hormone numbers, I’m going to try to do it “naturally” with supplementation and diet.
+Yes, doctor-prescribed bio-identical hormonal agents would be a faster and more certain way to go, but I want to see if by providign the raw necessary raw elements, my body can make more testosterone.
+This will be a slower, less proven path.
 What can I say… I like to do it my way.